Tonal Harmony by Stephen Kotska

 Example in C major Scale:

-Let’s see now the fifth chord is A-C-E-G, a minor triad and a minor seventh.
-Therefore, it is a minor chord with minor seventh.
+3rd graph - Let’s see now the fifth chord is A-C-E-G, a minor triad and a minor seventh.
+Therefore, it is a minor chord with minor-seventh.

 IMPORTANT: The first seventh chord of a major scale will always be a major seventh, the second and third seventh chords will always be minor sevenths, etc.